I Couldn't Lose Weight After 40 Despite Doing Everything Right. Here's What Was Actually Broken.

 Where I Am Now

-Most importantly: I feel like myself again.
+I feel like myself.

-If You're Ready to Try Something Different
+If You're Ready to Finally Feel Like Yourself Again

 Final Thoughts

-Two years ago, I thought I was broken.
+I thought I was lazy, undisciplined, broken.

 You just need to fix the right thing.